pretix/pretix-docs/docs/topics/event-series.md

  - settings only have to be adjusted once and will apply to every single date in the series
  - customers can order tickets for multiple dates at the same time via the same shop

-We recommend creating an event series for the following use cases:
+We recommend creating an event series use cases such as the following:

  - a theater performing the same play on several nights
  - a touring act playing the same concert in several different locations on different dates
  - a workshop hosted in several different locations
+ - an escape room allowing customers to book one of several time slots throughout the day

 We **do not** recommend creating an event series for the following use cases: